OfficeDev/Office-IT-Pro-Deployment-Scripts/NewGPOOfficeInstallation/README_New-GPOOfficeInstallation.md

           . .\DownloadOfficeInstallationToNetworkShare -UncPath "\\Pathname\Sharename" -Bitness 64

-      Office will download per the bit specified to the folder share and will copy the Configuration_Download.xml,
-      Configuration_InstallLocally.xml, and the setup.exe files.
+   Office will download per the bit specified to the folder share and will copy the Configuration_Download.xml, Configuration_InstallLocally.xml, and the setup.exe files.
    The xml files will reflect the bit specified next to OfficeClientEdition.

 4. Run the "SetUpOfficeInstallationGpo.ps1" script and specify the paramaters, $UncPath and $GpoName.

           . .\SetUpOfficeInstallationGpo -UncPath "\\Pathname\Sharename" -GpoName "MyGpo"

           The InstallOffice2016.ps1 script will be copied to the GUID located at %systemroot%\SYSVOL\sysvol\domain\Policies.

+5. Verify the Startup script in the Group Policy Object:

+          1. From within Group Policy Management right click the GPO and choose Edit.
+          2. Under Computer Configuration click the Policies drop down.
+          3. Expand Windows Settings and click on Scripts.
+          4. In the viewer window double click Startup.
+          5. Click the PowerShell Scripts tab and verify the PS script and parameters are available.
+          6. Click OK to close the Startup Properties window.

-5. Refresh the Group Policy on a client computer:
+6. Refresh the Group Policy on a client computer:

           From the Start screen type command and Press Enter Type "gpupdate /force" and press Enter.

-6. Restart the client computer.
+7. Restart the client computer.

           When the client computer starts the script will launch in the background.
           You can verify if the script is running by opening